.Com vs Co.uk – Which Should You Choose?

-If you’re thinking of starting a new website, you’ll first need to choose a domain name.
+If you’re thinking of starting a new website, you’ll first need to choose a domain name, but how do you choose between .com vs .co.uk?.
 Coming up with a creative domain name that explains your brand can be difficult, but deciding on which extension you should choose can be a minefield.

 The decision between .com vs .co.uk can be a conundrum, and many people simply opt for .com because they don’t really understand the difference.
 Depending on your website’s target audience, a .co.uk domain could actually be better.

 To help you choose, we’re going to explain the differences between .com and .co.uk.
 This will help you decide which is best for your website.